AtsunoriFujita/NAKAMA-PetFinder-Adoption-Prediction/README.md

 Private score: 0.43455(27th)

-### About nakama's feature
+### nakama's feature
 * Features from json files and text are almost same as public kernels
-* Demographics features of Malaysia - GDP, Area, Population, HDI(Human Development Index)
+* Features of Malaysia - GDP, Area, Population, HDI(Human Development Index)
-* Image features extraction by Densenet121
+* First image features extraction by Densenet121
 * Var aggregation on basis of RescuerID to tell the model that if the RescuerID-Group treat their pets in the same way or not
 * New health features of how many 1(good) or 3(Not Sure) in ['Health', 'Vaccinated', 'Dewormed', 'Sterilized']
 * New age feature that expresses if the pet is younger or older in its RescuerID-Group or overall by using 'Age' and 'RescuerID_Age_var'